sandervandevelde/ASA-Sql-Reference/testing the flow.md

 ## Points of attention

 We do not make use of the deltaSnapshotQuery when working with reference data.
-We create a new reference table every time the timer is triggered.
+So, the job creates a new reference table every time the timer is triggered.
 These are then stored in a container in the storage account.

 This results in more storage consumption over time than needed.
 Please check the delta snapshot option or keep removing unneeded old reference data.

-The CLI does not seems to understand the 'StandardV2' tier of a Stream Analytics job.
+The CLI does not seem to understand the 'StandardV2' tier of a Stream Analytics job.
+This can be fixed by hand.

 We see a lot of connection strings here to tie Azure resources together.
 In production, please try to use managed identities as much as possible.